Category Archives: 2014

 The Judge (2014)

 The Judge was exactly what I thought it would be: an average fictional movie released in the heart of better films based on true stories.
 There was a lot of hype around this movie, but I felt it would do nothing for me.
 And that was what happened.
-Audiences seemed to like this movie while critics slammed it.
+Audiences seemed to like this movie, while critics slammed it.
 I’m in favor of the critics.
 At best, this was an average movie.
 At worst, it was a movie that tried every trick to get you to think it was a great movie.
 The fact that Robert Duvall (Apocalypse Now, The Apostle) got a Best Supporting Actor Academy Award nomination is a bit of a joke.
-His performance is a bit of an embarrassment when you compare it to the four other nominees.
+His performance is a bit of an embarrassment compared to the other four nominees.
 The highlight of this movie is not the story.
 Nor is it Duvall.
-If you are going to see this movie at all (which I would recommend you don’t), you would see it for Robert Downey Jr.’s (Iron Man, Chaplin) outstanding performance.
+If you are going to see this movie at all (which I would recommend you don’t), you should see it for Robert Downey Jr.’s (Iron Man, Chaplin) outstanding performance.

 Continue reading The Judge (2014)